Node.js provides a module called fs

 Move a file

-To change the name or location of a file, we use the rename
+To rename or relocate a file, we use the rename

 function.
 This allows us to move a file from one location to another or simply change its name.